hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Ah, probably not this time for me, because it crashed.

 [18:39:52](#gTdAxhFIgoBjb8tsEg8tpB_FXBkCxsTVDyvkRkTV6-A) <greggirwin (Gregg Irwin)>:
 Confirmed.
-Normal shutdown does. Ì†ΩÌ±çÔ∏è
+Normal shutdown does. üëçÔ∏è

 [18:40:22](#_9jJ61hluqeakFl-DxoB5yH4zY1ElS9cthQ2wFv_--A) <hiiamboris (@hiiamboris:tchncs.de)>:
 even on crash it should remember location - let me know if you can (accidentaly) find a case where it doesn't